abinit/abipy_book/abipy_book/dfpt/lesson_dfpt.md

 where `mode-i` is the frequency in eV of the i-th phonon mode.

-We are mainly interested in the convergence of the phonon frequencies versus {{ecut}} so we filter these columns with:
+We are mainly interested in the convergence of the phonon frequencies versus {{ecut}}, so we filter these columns with:

 ```{code-cell}
 data_gamma = data_gamma[["ecut"] + [k for k in data_gamma if k.startswith("mode")]]